Key Takeaways

 Form Matters

-- Magnesium glycinate: Best absorbed, most calming
+- Magnesium glycinate: Best absorbed, most calming.
+This is the one I take

-- Magnesium L-threonate: Crosses blood-brain barrier, pricier
+- Magnesium L-threonate: Crosses the blood-brain barrier, but it's expensive

 Dosage Notes